aws-samples/amazon-personalize-samples/next_steps/generative_ai/user_personalized_marketing_messaging_with_amazon_personalize_and_gen_ai/README.md

 3. Train an Amazon Personalize 'Top picks for you' Recommender to get personalized recommendations for each user.
 4. Generate a prompt that includes the user's preferences, recommendations, and demographics.
-5. Generate a custom email for each user with [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+5. Generate a personalized email for each user with [Amazon Bedrock](https://aws.amazon.com/bedrock/).

 ## Environment Prerequisites